gerelee357/INT-based-IoT-anomaly-detection-with-1D-CNN-model/run_tesbed_network.md

 	simple_switch_CLI --thrift-port `cat /tmp/bmv2-s12-thrift-port`
 	mirroring_add 500 4

   	**Note.** 4 can be different.
-You can check it by using ports command in mininet.
+You can check it by using the ports command in Mininet.

 **9. Manage INT services on ONOS GUI**